Your questions about the world of standards and standardization

 What is the relationship between standards and patents?

-Between the two lies the standard, the result of technical specifications defined by a pioneering manufacturer or a market leader, a professional association, or a consortium of manufacturers.
-The question of whether
+Between the two lies the standard, the result of technical specifications defined by a pioneering manufacturer or one with a dominant position in a market, a professional association, or a consortium of manufacturers.

-voluntary standards should be paid for also arises from the confusion that is often made with regulatory standards: these are presumed to be free, as they are financed by public funds, i.e., contributions from everyone.
+The question of whether voluntary standards should be paid for also arises from the confusion that is often made with regulatory standards: the latter are assumed to be free, as they are financed by public funds, i.e., contributions from everyone.
 Voluntary standardization has the advantage of placing the cost of voluntary standards exclusively on those who have expressed a need for them.
-France is not

-Are voluntary standards free?
-Voluntary standards
+Are voluntary standards free of charge?

-are paid documents protected by copyright.
-They are value-added documents developed by an impartial body with the input of all stakeholders, following a recognized and controlled iterative process, and updated as needed.
+Voluntary standards are paid documents protected by copyright.
+They are value-added documents developed by an impartial body with the input of all stakeholders, using a recognized and controlled iterative process, and updated as needed.
 For a company, purchasing a voluntary standard is always worthwhile.
-If a

-company claims that a price of $80, for example, is too high to purchase a voluntary standard, it should be aware that it would cost much more to directly consult with interested parties on the basis of its technical specifications, build consensus, and keep the document up to date.
-However, as
+Indeed, if a company claims that a price of €80, for example, is too high to purchase a voluntary standard, it should be aware that it would cost much more to directly consult interested parties on the basis of its technical specifications, build consensus, and keep the document up to date.

 French standard, NF standard, what are they?

-(CEN).
 Following the principle of Russian dolls, an international standard can be adopted in Europe and, by extension, in a national collection.
-Its wording is then enriched with the corresponding prefixes, in ascending order of geographical scope: NF ISO, NF EN
+Its wording is then enriched with the corresponding prefixes, in ascending order of geographical scope: NF ISO, NF EN ISO.

 How can you participate in standardization?